 God blessed us during our time of transition.
 I was able to get some much needed rest and also able to re-connect with a lot of ministry friends.
 Our family enjoyed our time together, but knew that God was leading us to another chapter.
 We heard from several churches looking for a pastor.
 I also had the privilege of preaching several times as an encouragement to other churches.
 As we prayed together as a family, God seemed to be doing something amazing as He was leading us in a different direction.
 I had pastored for twenty-five years, but it now seemed like God was leading me into the direction of World Missions.

 It was around this time of yielding to whatever direction God led us that I made contact with Ken Jensen, the current director of EMU International.
 EMU International is a 70-year-old mission board located in Taylors, SC.
 It began as Evangelical Mission to Uruguay.
 Later when the mission expanded beyond the small South American country of Uruguay it changed its name to Evangelical Mission to the Unreached.
 Ken Jensen has served as director for many years.
 He is looking at replacing himself as director.
 In January, I officially began working with EMU as the Assistant Director in Training.
 The plan, Lord willing, is that in two years Ken will step back from his responsibilities and I will assume the position as director.
 Until that time, I am learning everything I can about the policy, procedures, and personnel of the mission.
 I am also traveling representing the mission in different churches.
-Since joining the mission I have been privileged to have visited Uruguay twice and India once.
+Since joining the mission I have have had the privilege of visiting Uruguay three times and India once.